C2SM/git-course/advanced/slides/slides.md

 # .gitignore

 - Tell Git to disregard files you don’t want committed.
-- Best practice is to ignore binaries, intermediate files, files that can be generated from files in your repository, etc:
+- Best practice is to ignore binaries, intermediate files, files that can be generated from files in your repository, etc.

 ```
 *~